Greginkansas/-openhab-openhab1wiki/Netatmo-Binding.md

 https://dev.netatmo.com/doc/methods/devicelist
 ```

 main_device is the ID of the "main device", the indoor sensor.
+This is equal to the MAC address of the Netatmo.

 The other modules you can recognize by "module_name" and then note the "_id" which you need later.